dentarg/auth0-blog/_posts/2016-10-05-build-your-first-app-with-polymer-and-web-components.markdown

 * stores tokens and user data with local storage,
 * and logs users out by clearing tokens.

-The full source code for the completed app can be [cloned at this GitHub repo](https://github.com/auth0-blog/polymer2-with-jwt-api).
+The full source code for the completed app can be [cloned from this GitHub repo](https://github.com/auth0-blog/polymer2-with-jwt-api).

 ## Setup and Installation